We have updated this post with new information and photos which you can find here: The Best of Yoho National Park.

 Our favourite short hike (5 km return) was the trail to Wapta Falls near the eastern end of the park to see the largest falls on the Kicking Horse River.
 The walk through thick forest eventually comes to a vantage point on a high bank where you look over the massive wall of water 30 metres high and 150 metres wide.
 Optional paths lead down the slopes for a head-on view of the falls and the river.

-For details, see the Parks Canada website www.pc.gc.ca
+For more details and information, see the Parks Canada website www.pc.gc.ca